-While looking for and photographing different Piperia species, I found this oddity which appears to be a natural hybrid between Piperia transversa, the Flat-spurred Piperia, and Piperia elegans, the Elegant Piperia, or instead of the latter species, Piperia elongata, the Long-spurred Piperia.
-If it is not a natural hybrid the only other possibility is that it is an odd, short-spurred form of Piperia transversa.
-All three of these species grow in the location I was visiting, though Piperia elegans only on the other side of the hill where this was found.
-The flowers are colored like the flowers of Piperia transversa, but the spur is not the long, horizontal spur of that species.
-The spur looks like that of Piperia elegans or Piperia elongata, both of which curve downward, but it is much shorter than the spur of Piperia elongata.
-The plant was growing with other plants of Piperia transversa.
+While looking for and photographing different Platanthera/Piperia species, I found this oddity which appears to be a natural hybrid between Platanthera transversa, the Flat-spurred Piperia, and Platanthera elegans, the Elegant Piperia, or instead of the latter species, Platanthera elongata, the Long-spurred Piperia.
+If it is not a natural hybrid the only other possibility is that it is an odd, short-spurred form of Platanthera transversa.
+All three of these species grow in the location I was visiting, though Platanthera elegans only on the other side of the hill where this was found.
+The flowers are colored like the flowers of Platanthera transversa, but the spur is not the long, horizontal spur of that species.
+The spur looks like that of Platanthera elegans or Platanthera elongata, both of which curve downward, but it is much shorter than the spur of Platanthera elongata.
+The plant was growing with other plants of Platanthera transversa.
 I've included photos of the three species found in the area for comparison.